 If you are looking for the required Work-Study forms you have come to the correct place!
-Questions regarding forms can be directed to Kelly Kearnan at email@example.com
+Questions regarding forms can be directed to Kendall Brackin at firstname.lastname@example.org

 All documents will need to be turned prior to a student starting the work-study program.

-New work-study students: All forms below must be submitted to payroll starting June 1 here.
-(Link will open 6/1/2022)
+New work-study students: All forms below may be submitted to payroll starting June 1 here.

 For payroll purposes you will need a picture ID and a copy of one of the following: Birth Certificate, Social Security Card, or Passport.
 A complete list of acceptable documents can be found at: https://www.uscis.gov/i-9-central/acceptable-documents

 International work-study students: please be sure to follow the instructions provided from the link below and print out a copy after submission, this is in addition to all the forms listed below as well.
 This is a required document to determine your eligibility to be in the Work Study Program. https://i94.cbp.dhs.gov/I94/#/home

 Returning work-study students: Submit the Work-Study Pay Agreement and Confidentiality Agreement each year via email email@example.com